the-Obsessed-Maniacs/ChunkDistributor/docs/Collaborate.md

 Implements the QGraphicsObjects/Widgets needed to display solutions visually.
 It also contains the declaration of the CRTP-Snapin I use for animating the movement of QGraphicsObjects.

-You may want to change stuff there, make it look nicer, whatever - I'd be glad.
-But for mathematical purposes it doesn't matter, it's the boilerplate I made so we can look at how different implementations act.
+You may want to change stuff there, make it look nicer, whatever - I'd be glad in appreciation.
+But for mathematical purposes it doesn't matter, it's the boilerplate I made so we can *look* at how different implementations *act*.

 ## Algo.h/cpp
 Here's where the hot stuff happens ;)

-In Algo.h you will see first the Algo-Widget being declared, providing the description, the group boxes for simulation and generation, the animation group box and the QGraphicsView for visualization.
+First, the Algo-Widget is declared, providing the description, the group boxes for simulation and generation, the animation group box and the QGraphicsView for visualization.
 All Ui is internally interconnected to corresponding slots, so the widget already does its visual housekeeping by itself.